Medical tourism for animals: how much does pet treatment cost in Mexico - ForumDaily

 Christmas accident

-“We found ourselves in that position a few years ago, again with Jester.
-We returned to Florida for a family visit during the Christmas holidays and brought our dogs with us,” says Jason.
-“Suddenly, Jester was in a lot of pain, so we rushed to the nearest veterinarian.
-The bladder stone was blocking the urethra and there were several more in the bladder itself.”
+“We found ourselves in this position a few years ago, again with Jester.
+We returned to Florida for a family visit over the Christmas holiday and brought our dogs with us,” says Jason.
+“Suddenly, Jester became very sick, so we immediately went to the nearest veterinarian.
+A stone in the bladder was blocking the urethra, and there were several more in the bladder itself.”

 The veterinarian told the family that an urgent operation was needed or the dog would die.
 They agreed, of course.